RenderKit/embree/doc/src/api.md

 Also the user occluded function should return without modifying the ray structure if the user geometry is missed.
-If the geometry is hit, it shoud set the `geomID` member of the ray to 0.
+If the geometry is hit, it should set the `geomID` member of the ray to 0.

 Is is supported to invoke the `rtcIntersect` and `rtcOccluded` function calls inside such user functions.
 It is not supported to invoke any